Tarrapunchia/miniShell/README.md

 - Standard system calls: `fork`, `execve`, `pipe`, `dup2`, `waitpid`, etc.

 ## Author
-- **tarrapunchia**
+- **tarrapunchia (fzucconi@student.42firenze.it)**

-This project was an invaluable learning experience in process handling, memory management, and shell behavior.
+This project was an invaluable learning experience in process handling, memory management, parsing, data structures...
+In summaray: in shell behavior (which i loved :).